 - Consistently use supportive, predictable consequences when unacceptable behavior occurs.

-- Adults in the school should act as authorities and positive role models.
+- Act as authorities and positive role models.

 These principles have been translated to a number of strategies that are implemented at the schoolwide, classroom, individual, and community levels and includes tools to reach out to parents for involvement and support.

 • To reduce existing bullying problems among students.